Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 ## Structure

-This project is a 3 page website.
-With the home page being things that can help keep a young people mentally well.
-An information page where users can find links to various other website where they will find help, chat forums and professional consultations.
-The third page is a contact form this is so users can reach out to the team and they will guide them to the correct help and resources.
+This project is a 6 page website.
+With a simple home page where the user can sign up for a free 7 day trial.
+A find us page whihc has a googles map, a meet the trainers page with a small intro to 3 trainers and a classes drop-down with 3 pages of Pilates, Spin and Circuits classes..

 ## Wireframes